 To assist neuroradiologists in preparing for the ABR cognitive exam, ASNR offers online review lectures via the ASNR eCME website, as well as at the ASNR Annual Meeting.

 Part IV.
 Practice Quality Improvement

-The ABR requires diplomates to participate in a practice quality improvement (PQI).
+The ABR requires diplomates to complete a practice quality improvement (PQI) every three years.
 More details are provided in the ABR's diagnostic radiology requirements.
-During the first year of this requirement, diplomates are required to learn about PQI in preparation for selecting a PQI project to implement.

 ASNR Online Resources:

 ASNR has developed materials to support a neuroradiology PQI in the topical areas of:

 - standardized nomenclature for MR of lumbar disk disease,